Any2HRTF/PPM/README.md

  5. Pollack K.; Majdak P.; Furtado H. (2020) A Parametric Pinna Model for the Calculations of Head-Related Transfer Functions.
 Proceedings of Forum Acusticum 2020, Lyon.
 S. 1357-1360.

-The latest release version can be downloaded from the [releases page](https://github.com/Any2HRTF/PPM/releases).